-A decent stovetop kettle is designed to boil water on your hob, with a cute whistle to alert you when your water is ready for your tea or coffee.
+The best stovetop kettles are designed to boil water on your stove, with a cute whistle to alert you when your water is ready for your tea or coffee.
 Yes, this means that you're saving precious countertop space — and you can store this type of tea kettle in a cabinet when it's not in use.
 Charming and handy, right?

-While electric kettles rely on power from the mains for ease of use, traditional stovetop kettles are definitely not out of style.
+While electric kettles rely on power from you guessed it — electricity, traditional stovetop kettles are definitely not out of style.
 They are particularly popular because of their large size — most can fill a teapot or serve multiple cups of tea in one go.
 And, the best thing about a stovetop kettle IMO is that, as I just mentions, it sits on your stovetop so it takes up zero countertop space that your small kitchen might really need.
 The only thing to bear in mind with a stovetop kettle is that it doesn't have an automatic shut-off function, so you do need to be more vigilant when you're using one.
 On the flip side, it's one less electrical item to worry about and it will last a lifetime if maintained properly.

 Design

 Available in both brushed steel or metallic red, this 1.2-pound kettle combines the old and new for a modern traditional design that doesn't offend.
-It has a timeless look that won't have you chasing trends, and a Bakelite handle that'll stay cool too.
-Aesthetically, the smart black handle and two-toned stainless steel finish is a winning combination.
+It has a timeless look that won't have you chasing trends and a Bakelite handle that'll stay cool too.
+Aesthetically, the smart black handle and two-toned stainless steel finish are a winning combination.

 What reviewers love about it